snehasadap/bonbon-website/README.md

   * [Node.js](https://nodejs.org/en)

 ## Instructions
-  1. You will be using [Vite](https://vitejs.dev/) to set up your environment.
+  1. You will be using [Vite](https://vitejs.dev/) for setting up your environment.